Introduction

 Santa Giulia Beach

-Long of about 2km, Santa Giulia Beach is a tropical paradise, famous for its clear turquoise waters, white sand, and shallow lagoon-like sea.
+About 2km long, Santa Giulia Beach is a tropical paradise, famous for its clear turquoise waters, white sand, and shallow, lagoon-like sea.

-However, in peak season the beach is overcrowded, and even with 2km, you can barely move.
-But the calm and shallow waters of Santa Giulia makes for an amazing experience
+However, in peak season, the beach is overcrowded, and even with 2km, you can barely move.
+But the calm and shallow waters of Santa Giulia make for an amazing experience

 Just a short drive from Bonifacio, it’s perfect for families, water sports enthusiasts, and those looking to unwind in a postcard-worthy setting.